 The TSA’s new airport security protocols, in which folks are either subjected to high-tech x-ray screening or patdowns, have ruffled a lot of feathers from people who have become rather convenient civil libertarians.
 I caught Dave Barry, the humorist, on NPR the other day joking about an embarrassing search as he waited to board a [...]

 Crossposted from ColorLines.

 A job deferred is a dream deferred.
 The Great Recession has set youth unemployment rates skyrocketing to unprecedented altitudes, leaving 4.4 million young people without work just as we begin our careers—a stunning share of them African Americans.
-There are of course immediate consequences—wrestling with college loans, overstaying our welcome [...]
+There are of course immediate consequences—wrestling with college loans, overstaying our welcome at [...]

 George W. Bush discusses welfare reform in 2002.

 Liberals have always had a hard time dealing with fatherhood and family programs designed for low-income families.
-On the one hand, some of the arguments behind the creation of programs for low-income families that demonstrate healthy relationships and encourage fathers to be emotionally involved in [...]
+On the one hand, some of the arguments behind the creation of programs for low-income families that demonstrate healthy relationships and encourage fathers to be emotionally involved in their [...]

 The Daily Show With Jon Stewart Mon – Thurs 11p / 10c It Gets Worse PSA www.thedailyshow.com Daily Show Full Episodes Political Humor Rally to Restore Sanity